Responsibility: Company Secretary

 4. IDENTIFICATION OF MATERIAL INFORMATION

-Materiality is assessed using measures appropriate to BGP and having regard to the parameters and examples given by the NZX in NZX Listing Rule 10.1.1.
+Materiality is assessed using measures appropriate to BGP and having regard to the parameters and examples given by the NZX to NZX Listing Rule 3.1.1 in its Guidance Note on Continuous Disclosure.

-(a) BGP is preparing to make a major company announcement and is concerned to prevent uninformed or speculative trading; or
+(a) BGP is preparing to make a major company announcement but is unable to make an announcement and is concerned to prevent uninformed or speculative trading; or

-(b) confidential information about BGP is leaked or inadvertently made public and further time is required to enable BGP to prepare an appropriate public announcement.
+(b) confidential information about BGP has leaked or inadvertently been made public and additional time is required to enable BGP to prepare an appropriate public announcement.

 5. EXCEPTIONS TO DISCLOSURE OBLIGATIONS